-According to Federal and State law, each school district must establish procedures which ensure that all children residing within the jurisdiction of the school district who are disabled, regardless of the severity of their disability, and who are in need of special education and related services are identified, located and evaluated, including a practical method of determining which children are currently receiving needed special education and related services and which children are not currently receiving needed special education and related services."
+According to Federal and State law, each school district must establish procedures which ensure that all children residing within the jurisdiction of the school district who are disabled, regardless of the severity of their disability, and who are in need of special education and related services are identified, located and evaluated, including a practical method of determining which children are currently receiving needed special education and related services."

-The Vernonia School District does not discriminate on the basis of any disability as outlined in Policy CA

-Nondiscrimination and Policy JBAA Section 504 students.
+The Vernonia School District does not discriminate on the basis of any disability as outlined in Policy CA Nondiscrimination and Policy JBAA Section 504 students.
 Personnel in Columbia county ask that you notify your school district, the Head Start office, or the Early Intervention coordinator for the County if you have the name of a child suspected to have a disability.